developmentseed/stac-auth-proxy/README.md

 ### Customization

-While this project aims to provide utility out-of-the-box as a runnable application, it's likely won't address every project's needs.
-In these situations, this codebase can instead be treated as a library of components that can be used to augment any webserver that makes use of the [ASGI protocol](https://asgi.readthedocs.io/en/latest/) (e.g. [Django](https://docs.djangoproject.com/en/3.0/topics/async/), [Falcon](https://falconframework.org/), [FastAPI](https://github.com/tiangolo/fastapi), [Litestar](https://litestar.dev/), [Responder](https://responder.readthedocs.io/en/latest/), [Sanic](https://sanic.dev/), [Starlette](https://www.starlette.io/)).
+While the project is designed to work out-of-the-box as an application, it might not address every projects needs.
+When the need for customization arises, the codebase can instead be treated as a library of components that can be used to augment any [ASGI](https://asgi.readthedocs.io/en/latest/)-compliant webserver (e.g. [Django](https://docs.djangoproject.com/en/3.0/topics/async/), [Falcon](https://falconframework.org/), [FastAPI](https://github.com/tiangolo/fastapi), [Litestar](https://litestar.dev/), [Responder](https://responder.readthedocs.io/en/latest/), [Sanic](https://sanic.dev/), [Starlette](https://www.starlette.io/)).
 Review [`app.py`](https://github.com/developmentseed/stac-auth-proxy/blob/main/src/stac_auth_proxy/app.py) to get a sense of how we make use of the various components to construct a FastAPI application.

 ## Architecture

 ### Middleware Stack

-Requests pass through a chain of middleware, each performing individual tasks:
+The majority of the proxy's functionality occurs within a chain of middlewares.
+Each request passes through this chain, wherein each middleware performs a specific task:

 1. **EnforceAuthMiddleware**